NehaMtechBits/team-git-guide/commands.md

 ### ## Useful Commands for Navigation

-These commands help you see where you are and what has happened.

 | Command                      | Description                                                        |
 | :--------------------------- | :----------------------------------------------------------------- |
 | `git log --oneline`          | **See history:** Shows a compact history of all the commits.       |